sybozz/wp-admin-mailer/readme.md

 ## Setup

-This plugin needs `SMTP` configuration either from the `wp-config.php` or via other third party plugin like [WP Mail SMTP by WPForms](https://wordpress.org/plugins/wp-mail-smtp/).
+This plugin needs the `SMTP` configuration in your `wp-config.php`.

-- If you choose to set up SMTP in `wp-config.php`, Set the following constants in `wp-config.php`.
-These should be added somewhere BEFORE the constant `ABSPATH` is defined.

 ```
 /*